xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ### Model selection

 The theory states that in an autoregressive model its autocorrelation plot should depict an exponential decay and the number of lags $p$ should be taken from the partial autocorrelation chart using its $p$ most relevant lags.
-Applying the theory to our plots above we conclude that our model is autoregressive of lag 1 also known as AR(1).
+Applying the theory to our plots above, we conclude that our model is autoregressive of lag 1 also known as AR(1).

 ### ARIMA

-In statistics [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) stands for **autoregressive integrated moving average** model and as can be depreended by the name AR models are as especial case of ARIMA therefore AR(1) is equivalent to ARIMA(1,0,0).
+In statistics [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) stands for **autoregressive integrated moving average** model and as can be inferred by the name AR models are as especial case of ARIMA therefore AR(1) is equivalent to ARIMA(1,0,0).

 We can model an AR(1) process to our dataset using `statsmodel` ARIMA as bellow: